hashin/jekyll-now/_posts/2018-06-23-review-of-lust-stories.markdown

 Then, as they drift back into their *real* selves, this dream is lost.
 The last remnants are washed away as she herself is changing the bed sheet.
 In between, they enjoy a moment of equality - where she calls him a *dirty dog.*

 She could afford to call him a dirty dog because she slept with him.
-The proletariat will always need to negotiating table.
+The proletariat will always get to the negotiating table.
 But to reach there, they have to sell themselves first.

 Power is about being able to extract favours.
 Even when you are paying for them somehow.
 The imaginary settings and the universes we construct for the worker bees in their fabled cubicles and all that.
 You don’t really see it, do you?

 Here too, the reality dawns her as she walks into that elevator.
-An elevator that takes her *back* into the subaltern.
+An elevator that takes her *back* into the subaltern, her place in this world.

 What do you do when your wife sleeps with your best friend?
 Whom do you hurt?
 Do you become a volcano or cry like a baby?